PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 maps or replaces the complete operator list; the main lowerer path also keeps the session `LayoutState` synchronized with materialized and pruned constants.

+Fully static high-rank binary coalescing in `passes/high_rank_binary.py` no longer rebuilds the complete operator list.
+It captures the original supported binary objects from the type index, validates static broadcast coalescing, and replaces each selected operator at its current graph position with two input Reshapes, the rank-at-most-four binary, and one restoring Reshape.
+All remove/insert operations update one `ModelIRGraphIndex` differentially; the main lowerer path synchronizes the session `LayoutState` for the generated shape and intermediate tensors.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,